 What is tort insurance?

-Most states require vehicle owners to have some form of car insurance.
-However, each state has its own limits and regulations.
-Some states are considered no-fault states, in which each person pays for their own injuries and medical expenses, regardless of who is at fault.
+In essence, tort states are the opposite of no-fault states.
+In tort states, drivers are held responsible for the damages and injuries that they cause to others.
 The majority of states in the U.S. follow tort insurance law, meaning the party that was responsible for the loss is financially responsible for the damages.
-Kentucky, New Jersey, New York, North Dakota and Pennsylvania are no-fault states but do allow drivers to retain some ability to sue for compensation, meaning they follow both tort and no-fault law.
+There are exceptions, however.
+Although Kentucky, New Jersey and Pennsylvania are no-fault states, they do allow drivers to retain some ability to sue for compensation, meaning they follow both tort and no-fault law.

 Full tort vs. limited tort